Prep for March 2 seminar with NDN-RTC

 Susmit will try to publish using ndncon, conference bridge will be established with WebEX by me.

 Initial plan is to have 4 hubs (CSU, WU, REMAP, UCLA) with at most 2 users per hub (spot can be reserved here).

-#3 Updated by Peter Gusev almost 3 years ago
+#3 Updated by Peter Gusev about 3 years ago

 So based on our testing today w/ Chengyu I’d like to clarify these steps for publishing using ndncon with WebEX bridging:

 should be UDP only (TCP connection performs unacceptably poorly for ndncon):